RavenAtCldCvr/cheatsheets/dp/datasource-mocks.md

 1. Run a copy of adventureworks MS SQL Server database in docker.

+AdventureWorks Database is a Microsoft product sample for an online transaction processing (OLTP) database.
+The AdventureWorks Database supports a fictitious, multinational manufacturing company called Adventure Works Cycles.

 ```bash
 # Downloads an opensource version of adventureworks
 docker pull chriseaton/adventureworks